dHonerkamp/Portfolio-management/README.md

 ## Overview
 A small script I use to keep track of my stock portfolio.
-The data is obtained through two APIs: quandl [1] and alpha vantage (thanks to Romel Torres for his python wrapper) [2] (following the severe restrictions in both google's and yahoo finance's APIs recently.
+The data is obtained through two APIs: quandl [1] and alpha vantage [2] (thanks to Romel Torres for his python wrapper [3]), following the severe restrictions in both google's and yahoo finance's APIs recently.
 For both a free API key is available upon registering.

-The idea was to create a period overview of my portfolio, performance and account.
-The focus is therefore not on optimized performance.
-I.e. to account for backwards changes in price data the tables are constructed anew at every request.
-Taking into account an inbuilt delay to the requests, building all overviews may take a minute or two for a large numer of stocks.
+The idea was to create a periodic overview of my portfolio, its performance and account, accounting for all fees.
+The focus is therefore simplicity of use.
+To account for backwards changes in price data the tables are constructed anew at every request.
+Taking into account an in-built delay to the requests, building all overviews may take a minute if a large number of stocks is included.

 ## Features
 - Take into account payments into / out of the account associated with the portfolio